dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

       beam.force_static=False beam.smoother.absolute_num_intervals=1

-* We fix the detector position and orientation with ``detector.fix=all``, but now we are allowing the crystal unit cell and orientation, and the beam direction parameters to vary on a frame-by-frame basis with ``scan_varying=True``.
+* We fix the detector position and orientation with ``detector.fix=all``, but now we are allowing the crystal unit cell, crystal orientation, and beam direction parameters to vary on a frame-by-frame basis with ``scan_varying=True``.

 Now the ``RMSD_X`` and ``RMSD_Y`` have decreased significantly: